 You can permit the lender to place a direct debit on your account so that repayments are automatically deducted on due dates.
 Alternatively, you can make the payments on your own.

-What happens if I fail to pay back my loan?
+What happens if I fail to pay back my debt?

-The lender will repossess the car if the loan is secured.
+The lender will repossess the car if the credit is secured.
 With unsecured loans, you will not risk losing your car.
-However, your credit score will be negatively affected and you may face legal action or have future car loan applications rejected.
+However, your credit score will be negatively affected and you may face legal action or have future applications rejected.

 Can I get finance if I have bad credit?

 Yes.
-Bad credit vehicle finance is available in South Africa.
-However, vehicle finance for low credit score usually requires security or a deposit and comes with higher interest rates.
+Bad credit vehicle finance is available.
+However, loans for low credit score usually requires security or a deposit and comes with higher interest rates.

 Is vehicle finance for blacklisted clients available?